Hendrixer/API-design-v4/lessons/12-testing/B-types-of-tests.md

 ## Unit test

 A unit test is all about testing individual pieces of logic independently of each other.
-You have to make sure you write your code in a way that can be unit testing.
+You have to make sure you write your code in a way that can be unit tested.

 ```ts
 // not testable